 From americano to creamy and sweet lattes, starting the morning with your favorite cup of coffee is a normal daily routine for many people.
 But sipping on lukewarm java is definitely not as pleasant as a steamy hot cup of joe.

 Always use microwave-safe mug instead of paper or styrofoam cups.
 Start with half-filled cup, adjust the power level to medium-high, and nuke for about 45 seconds.
 If it is still warm, continue to microwave using 30 second increments until the liquid reaches your desired temperature.

 If you are reviving old black coffee in microwave, you may experience a more bitter taste.
-Simply add a splash of creamer or sweetener to remove bitterness from the reheated coffee.
+Simply add a splash of creamer, milk for coffee or sweetener to remove bitterness from the reheated coffee.

 Can you heat up coffee in the microwave?

 Microwave is easiest way to reheat food and beverages in a short amount of time; heating up coffee is not an exception!